-Communication - Monitoring Student Progress: In addition to information parents can request from their children (notebooks, graded papers, tests, quizzes, projects, etc.), parents and students alike can access information via the PowerSchool Parent Portal about their grades, attendance, and performance.
+COMMUNICATION - MONITORING STUDENT PROGRESS: In addition to information parents can request from their children (notebooks, graded papers, tests, quizzes, projects, etc.), parents and students alike can access information via the PowerSchool Parent Portal about their grades, attendance, and performance.
 This requires a login password supplied by the CBHS.
-Teachers update their online PowerTeacher grade book at least every two weeks so parents can track patterns of student achievement.
+Teachers update their online PowerTeacher grade book at least every two weeks so parents can track patterns of student achievement, every three weeks for English Teachers.
 In addition, parents may monitor student progress through the school's Learning Management System (LMS), Schoology.
 Teachers post homework assignments on Schoology on the day they assign the work.
 Students and parents may check Schoology for homework assignments for each class.